aws/aws-cdk/packages/@aws-cdk/aws-cloud9/README.md

 ### Creating EC2 Environment

-EC2 Environments are defined with `EnvironmentEc2`.
-To create an EC2 environment in the private subnet, specify `subnetSelection` with private `subnetType`, otherwise, the public subnet from the given VPC will be selected.
+EC2 Environments are defined with `Ec2Environment`.
+To create an EC2 environment in the private subnet, specify `subnetSelection` with private `subnetType`.

 ```ts